 Another coffee shop with a positive community ethos is Little Man Coffee Co on Ivor Street.
 This friendly cafe has a bottomless cup of coffee on its menu, plus bags of coffee beans to buy and take away.
 You’ll also find lunches, cakes, and vintage armchairs, in addition to art exhibitions and a varied timetable of creative events.
 Look out for their little sister café, Little Man Garage, in Cardiff’s Riverside area – and both locations are very dog friendly.

 Let’s take in some of Cardiff’s Victorian shopping arcades next, with a visit to family run coffee shop Uncommon Ground in the historic Royal Arcade.
 The décor includes bare brick walls, brass kettles hanging from the ceiling and neon lights.
 Made from A-Grade green coffee beans, their coffee is prepared in their own roasting facility to make ‘Original Uncommon Ground Espresso.’

 From one arcade to another, Waterloo Tea has a branch in the city centre’s Wyndham Arcade, plus several in Roath and Penarth.
-A specialist teahouse with options from ‘Silver Needle,’ to ‘Iron Goddess of Mercy,’ you’ll also find a full range of coffees, and renowned cakes made in-house.
+A specialist teahouse with options including ‘Silver Needle,’ and ‘Iron Goddess of Mercy,’ you’ll also find a full range of coffees, and renowned cakes made in-house.